SuperSaiyajinStackZ/StackMill/README.md

 * Select a color from 10 for the Stones from Player 1, Player 2 and a highlighted color for possible plays.

+* Multi Language support.
+Currently supporting English, German and Japanese.

+* Importing / Exporting the current match's data, so you can save important matches whenever you want and load them whenever you want.

 * Play together with a friend on a single console, with a random Computer / AI or with a 50:50 Computer / AI.
-The random AI is enabled by default, so if you want to play with a friend, disable it in the second tab `Settings`, so that `Computer Opponent` has the Red Stone.
+The random AI is enabled by default, so if you want to play with a friend, disable it in the second tab `Settings` -> `Game Settings`, so that `Computer Opponent` has the Red Stone.

+## Game Data Structure
+You want to learn more about the GameData Structure?
+Then checkout the [GameDataStructure](https://github.com/SuperSaiyajinStackZ/StackMill/blob/main/GameDataStructure.md).

 ## Screenshots